 Today’s customers have a wealth of information at their fingertips.
 With a few clicks on a keyboard or taps on a screen, they can research your competitors within minutes after a negative interaction with your company.
 A few moments later, they can dash off a post or tweet to their social networks to detail their discontent about your brand.
 Every customer has this power—and many don’t hesitate to use it.

-You can turn around this situation quickly by committing to following up on negative customer interactions.
+You can turn around this situation quickly by committing to following up on negative CX feedback.
 With the right technology and processes, you can know about negative survey responses and begin rebuilding relationships.

 In many cases, giving an unhappy customer the opportunity to voice their concerns and showing genuine empathy for their feelings has value.
 Resolving issues effectively can transform a customer who was on the brink of defection into a loyal advocate for your brand.